 Pay Off Your Student Loans Now While It’s Still Easy

 You’ve got the rest of your life to work and earn money if you want.
 Spending just a few years of your life living modestly and crushing your student loans will make the rest of your life so much easier.
 You’ll be able to move without as many worries.
 Or switch careers without thinking too much about it.
-Really, anything you want to do.
+Really, anything you want to do, you can do it.

-Two or three years of investing less won’t destroy you.
+Two or three years of investing less won’t destroy you either.
 You can easily catch up down the line.
 But keeping your student loans around adds risk and stress to your life that most people just don’t need.